babel/website/docs/babelrc.md

 ## Use via `package.json`

-You can alternatively choose to specify your `.babelrc` config from within `package.json` like so:
+Alternatively, you can choose to specify your `.babelrc` config from within `package.json` like so:

 ```json
 {